g3yeesta/309-A2/README.md

 3 functions were used to handle the buttons required (start,pause,quit).

 The 3 helper functions were used to handle specifice events.
-Game over, moving bugs and calculating the speed and direction of bugs.
-Calculating the speed required using
+Game over, moving bugs and calculating the speed and direction of bugs.The Pythagorean theorem to calculate diagonal speed and distance as well as the area of a circle for a click event.